-One of the more high profile local business partnerships is that between brothers Mzwandile Thabethe (34) and Ziggy (31) who have been working together from a tender age, helping their father, Sipho Thabethe sell vegetables in Gauteng.
-Since then the two brothers have moved on from their vegetable selling days to establish a number of successful Johannesburg eateries.
+One of the more high-profile local business partnerships is that between brothers Mzwandile Thabethe (34) and Ziggy (31) who have been working together from a tender age, helping their father, Sipho Thabethe sell vegetables in Gauteng.
+Since then the two brothers have moved on from their vegetable-selling days to establish several successful Johannesburg eateries.

 The brothers have subsequently split their ventures.
 Mzwandile manages Sophiatown Bar Lounge and a youth-orientated sports bar called Kospotong, with branches in Newtown, Ghandi Square and Melville, while Ziggy is at the helm of Pata Pata restaurant in the Maboneng Precinct of Johannesburg, and Shikisha, a social bar in Newtown and Street Food Café in Yeoville.

-SME South Africa got in touch with the brothers who talk about the complexity and benefits of partnering with family in business.
+SME South Africa got in touch with the brothers who talked about the complexity and benefits of partnering with family in business.

 Why did you choose to enter into a partnership with your brother?